juliencherry/juliencherry.github.io/README.md

 ### Other

-- [ ] Add flag to build script to not download blog
 - [ ] Host photography without 500px
 - [ ] Load Libertine and Biolinum fonts, considering performance
 - [ ] Replace Font Awesome lock icon with custom one